 Welcome to the long-overdue guide for leather power belts.
 If you’re currently in the market for a new belt then you’ve come to the right place.
 I’ll be going over some of the top leather power belt options, and a couple of the better budget belts as well.

 What I’ll basically be doing in this guide is giving the big pros and cons of each belt option, offering up some feedback based on both my experiences and the opinions of others, and of course listing those prices.
 I’m also going to include links to some additional resources in case you want to check those out.

-Since this is really just a break down of your belt options rather than a discussion of the merits of using a belt, I won’t be entering into the debate of when to wear a belt or even if you should wear a belt.
+Since this is just a break down of your belt options rather than a discussion of the merits of using a belt, I won’t be entering into the debate of when to wear a belt or even if you should wear a belt.
 There is already a ton of that out there.
-I will however point you in the direction of some of those discussions towards the bottom of the article just in case you’re interested.
+I will however point you in the direction of some of those discussions towards the bottom of the guide just in case you’re interested.

 Leather Power Belts

 In order to simplify the process of comparing belts from these different manufacturers, I will only be comparing the 10 mm thick, 10 cm tall, single-prong variations of their belts.
-This is the most common and frequently used belt configuration, so this should be more than adequate for the majority.
+This is the most common and frequently used belt configuration, so this should be adequate for the majority.

 Not looking for a 10 mm belt?
-You should still find the information provided here very helpful even if you are looking for belt of a different variety (13 mm vs 10 mm, lever vs prong, etc) from one of these brands.
+You should still find the information provided here very helpful even if you are looking for belt of a different variety (13 mm vs 10 mm, lever vs prong) from one of these brands.
 You can generally expect the level of craftsmanship and the quality of the materials to be the same among the different belts from the same manufacturer.

 Also, this is not so much a review as it is a guide.
-I deliberately only included belts from manufacturers known to produce a good product.
+I deliberately only included belts from the manufacturers known to produce a good product.
 You can let factors like pricing, warranty, lead time, customization options, customer service, and so forth dictate which belt you choose, and not have to worry about the quality of the product so much.
 Here are the belts: